Britney Spears’ Boyfriend Drops Wedding Bombshell

 “Trust me, if we do ever get married, everybody’s going to know.
 Actually, you might be the first one to know — you never know!”

-Asghari also admitted that his family, which includes three sisters, absolutely love Spears, so it seems that she would be an easy fit into his family if they were to tie the knot.
+Sam also admitted that his family, which includes three sisters, absolutely loves Britney, so it seems that she would be an easy fit into his family if they were to tie the knot.

 “I have three sisters.
-We’ve hung out a lot of times,” said Asghari, who has worked as a model and personal trainer.
+We’ve hung out a lot of times,” said Sam, who has worked as a model and personal trainer.

 “We’ve been together for three years and my sisters love her, my family loves her.
 My mom lives in another country [but] when she was here, she met her,” Sam gushed.

-In addition, Britney’s two sons, Sean Preston and Jayden James, also have a close bond with Sam, as he describes his relationship with the boys as “absolutely amazing,” adding that his romance with Spears is very “normal.”
+In addition, Britney’s two sons, Sean Preston and Jayden James, also have a close bond with Sam.
+He described his relationship with the boys as “absolutely amazing,” adding that his romance with Britney is very “normal.”

 Meanwhile, Britney is said to be going through some major family drama at the moment as her father, Jamie Spears, has been accused of child abuse against her 13-year-old son.